NPS-GRYN/NPS-WateR-Balance/README.md

-# water-balance
+# NPS WateR Balance Model
-Code for Water Balance model
+This repository is the home for the R version of NPS Water Balance model.